-Coupled spin and valley physics in monolayer group-VI dichalcogenides.
+Coupled spin and valley physics in monolayer group-VI dichalcogenides:

-The electrons and holes in valley K are denoted by white '+', and '-' symbol in dark circles and their counterparts in valley - K are denoted by inverse color. (a) Spin Hall effects in electron and hole-doped systems. (b) Valley and spin optical transition selection rules.
+- (a) Spin Hall effects in electron and hole-doped systems. - (b) Valley and spin optical transition selection rules.
 Solid (dashed) curves denote bands with spin-down (-up) quantized along the out-of-plane direction.
-The splitting in the conduction band is exaggerated. ω_u and ω_d are, respectively, the transition frequencies from the two split valence-band tops to the conduction band bottom. (c) Spin Hall effects of electrons and holes excited by linearly polarized optical field with frequency ω_u . (d) Valley Hall effects of electrons and holes excited by two-color optical fields with frequencies ω_u and ω_d and opposite circular polarizations.
+The splitting in the conduction band is exaggerated. ω_u and ω_d are, respectively, the transition frequencies from the two split valence-band tops to the conduction band bottom. - (c) Spin Hall effects of electrons and holes excited by linearly polarized optical field with frequency ω{u} . - (d) Valley Hall effects of electrons and holes excited by two-color optical fields with frequencies ω_u and ω_d and opposite circular polarizations.